setting up the star tracker

 A Simple Astro Setup

 I have two lenses that I use most often for astro.
-A Sigma 14–24 wide angle Art lens for full‑sky Milky Way shots and time-lapses.
-A Nikkor 60 mm Macro for Milky Way detail that I later stitch together.
+A Sigma 14–24mm wide angle Art lens for full‑sky Milky Way shots and time-lapses.
+And, a Nikkor 60 mm Macro for Milky Way detail that I shoot in a grid pattern before stitching together in Photoshop.

 Focusing in the Dark can be a Real Challenge